philmayes/hypercube-viewer/README.md

 ### VISIBILITY

 * **Show faces, edges, corners:** Control what is drawn.
-* **Show coordinates:** Show the coordinates of every point.
-The points may overlap for, say, a cube in orthogonal view.
-Avoid this by using perspective view and/or rotating the object so that every point is at a different place on screen.
 * **Show intermediate steps:** Draw the intermediate steps of moves and rotations.
 Note that this may slow the operation, especially when the hypercube has a large number of dimensions.
 * **Show center:** Show the centerpoint of the hypercube.
 * **Perspective view:** Choose whether the hypercube is projected as a perspective or orthographic view.